 In his affordable housing practice, Doug serves as primary outside counsel to the Alabama Housing Finance Authority, which administers the State of Alabama's allocation of low-income housing tax credits under Section 42 of the Internal Revenue Code and its allocation of HOME Investment Partnerships Funds from the United States Department of Housing and Urban Development.
 This representation includes general work with respect to allocation plans and program administration, lender's counsel with respect to HOME loans and issuer's counsel with respect to a variety of multi-family bond issues.
 In recent years, Doug has devoted substantial attention to workouts, restructurings and exit strategies for both lenders and investors in connection with distressed tax credit projects.

 In his commercial lending and real estate practices, Doug represents both lenders and borrowers with respect to a variety of credit facilities and transactions, including commercial mortgage loans, revolving lines of credit, and the purchase, sale and development of real estate.
 He advises clients in all aspects of credit facilities, including collateral, guaranties, remedies and financial covenants.
 He also has experience representing lenders with respect to problem credit facilities, including workouts and restructurings.

-Doug’s abilities and talents as a lawyer are widely recognized, and Best Lawyers® named him the 2017 “Lawyer of the Year” in the area of Project Finance Law in Birmingham, a distinction given to only one lawyer in each geographic area.
+Doug's abilities and talents as a lawyer are widely recognized, and Best Lawyers® named him "Lawyer of the Year" in the area of Project Finance Law in 2017 and 2020, a distinction given to only one lawyer in each geographic area.